abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 Classical VS intuitionistic logic
 ---

-Although intuitionistic logic seems to differ a lot from classical logic, it actually doesn't - if we try to deduce the axiom schemas/rules of inference that correspond to the definitions of the structures outlined above, we would see that they are virtually the same as the ones that define classical logic.
+Although from first glance intuitionistic logic seems to differ a lot from classical logic, it actually doesn't - if we try to deduce the axiom schemas/rules of inference that correspond to the definitions of the structures outlined above, we would see that they are virtually the same as the ones that define classical logic.
 With one exception concerning the *double negation elimination axiom* that we saw earlier, a version of which is known as *the law of excluded middle*.

 ![The formula of the principle of the excluded middle](excluded_middle_formula.svg)